 An unmarried couple without common-law marital status cannot file a joint income tax return.
 It is a common misconception that a couple has to live together for specific number of years before they are considered legally married in the few states that recognize common-law marriage.

 While living together is generally a requirement for common-law marriage, it is not the only consideration.
 Age, legal capacity to marry and intention to be married are key factors that determine the validation of a common-law marriage regardless of the state.

 In Oklahoma, it is harder to prove a valid common-law marriage because of conflicts between state statutes and case law.
 Although common-law marriages were effectively banned by the state after November 1, 1998, the courts seemingly have not decided if this ban can be upheld.

 Which States Recognize Common Law Marriage?

 Other states that once recognized common-law marriages, but no longer do, only those unions formed when they were still legal are valid.
-These states include: Alabama (no common-law marriage as of January 1, 2017), Georgia, Idaho, Oklahoma, Ohio and Pennsylvania.
+These states include: Alabama (no common-law marriage as of January 1, 2017), Florida, Georgia, Idaho, Indiana, South Carolina, Ohio and Pennsylvania.